KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.2 Building a RenderLoop
 *************************

-With the most of the OpenXR objects now set up, we can now turn our attention to rendering graphics.
+With most of the OpenXR objects now set up, we can now turn our attention to rendering graphics.
 You will likely have your own rendering solution in place with things hooked up to OpenXR and ready to get going.
-There are two further OpenXR object that need to render; pertaining to where the user is and what the user sees of the external environment around them.
-Namely, these are the 'environment blend mode' and the 'reference space'.
+There are two further OpenXR object that are needed to render; pertaining to where the user is and what the user sees of the external environment around them.
+Namely, these are the 'reference space' and the 'environment blend mode' respectively.

-Then, with those final pieces in place, we can look to the ``RenderFrame()`` and ``RenderLoop()`` code to invoke graphics work on the GPU and present it back to OpenXR and its compositor through the use of composition layers and within the scope of an XR Frame.
+Then, with those final pieces in place, we can look to the ``RenderFrame()`` and ``RenderLayer()`` code to invoke graphics work on the GPU and present it back to OpenXR and its compositor through the use of the composition layers and within the scope of an XR Frame.

+Update the methods and members in the class.
+Copy the highlighted code:

 .. code-block:: cpp
-	:emphasize-lines: 13, 22, 48-56, 71-75
+	:emphasize-lines: 13, 16, 23, 49-60, 75-79

 	class OpenXRTutorial {
 	public:
 		// [...]
-Constructor and Destructor from Chapter 2.
+Constructor and Destructor created in previous chapters.

 		void Run() {
 			CreateInstance();